threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 ThreeFold literally offers an all-one solution to the current problems the world is facing in the IT and cloud world.

 We are not dreaming of a better Internet, we are building it.
-To fix at the root all thoses issues, Threefold built a self-healing cloud, network and data platform.
+To fix at the root all thoses issues, ThreeFold built a self-healing cloud, network and data platform.

 ### The Layers of the Internet